Properties of current sheets in two-dimensional tearing-mediated incompressible magnetohydrodynamic turbulence: Introduction

 Although both observations \citep[e.g.][]{podesta2009scale,sioulas2024scale} and numerical simulations \citep[e.g.][]{mason2006dynamic,walker2018influence} have shown evidence of SDDA in plasma turbulence, there is a potential caveat in applying the SDDA theory to the reconnection in turbulence.
 That is, the turbulence-generated current sheets are intermittent and thus are sparse in space instead of being space-filling like the turbulent eddies.
-Hence, whether the anisotropic eddies directly correspond to the shape of intermittent current sheets is questionable.
-In this paper, we conduct and analyze a high-resolution 2D incompressible MHD simulation of balanced turbulence.
+Hence, whether the anisotropic eddies directly correspond to the shape of intermittent current sheets is questionable. \citet{dong2018role} conducted high-resolution 2D compressible MHD simulations of balanced turbulence, and found that the dynamic alignment angle in their simulations is too large to explain the aspect ratio of tearing-unstable current sheets.
+In this work, to better understand the evolution and properties of current sheets in MHD turbulence and the role of SDDA in this process, we conduct and analyze a high-resolution 2D incompressible MHD simulation of balanced turbulence with similar setup as \citep{dong2018role}.
 The main objective is to compare the scale-dependent dynamic alignment with the properties of intermittent current sheets.
 We emphasize that, the classic SDDA theories are not strictly applicable to 2D turbulence due to the lack of propagation effect in 2D ($l \rightarrow +\infty$).
 Nonetheless, we are still able to compute the aspect ratio of the 2D eddies $\xi /\lambda$ and verify whether they are related to the aspect ratio of the current sheets.

 The paper is organized as follows: In Section \ref{sec:sim_setup}, we introduce the numerical methods and describe the simulation setup.
 In Section \ref{sec:results}, we present the results, including the global evolution of turbulence properties (Section \ref{sec:results_evolution_turbulence}), the method to identify and analyze the intermittent current sheets (Section \ref{sec:results_ident_CS}), a case study of an evolving current sheet (Section \ref{sec:results_case}), and the statistics of the current sheet properties (Section \ref{sec:results_statistics}).
 In Section \ref{sec:discussion}, we discuss the results with a focus on comparing SDDA with current sheet properties.
 In Section \ref{sec:summary}, we summarize this work.